-The genome of SARS-CoV-2 encodes for four essential structural proteins i.e. S (spike glycoprotein), E (small envelope protein), M (matrix protein) and N (nucleocapsid protein).
-S protein mediates entry of the virus into the host cells through interaction with a receptor binding subunit (RBD) that has a core and a receptor binding motif (RBM).
-RBM specifically recognises human angiotensin converting enzyme 2 (hACE2) as its receptor.
+The life cycle of SARS-CoV-2 consists of five steps: attachment, penetration, biosynthesis, maturation, and release.
+Entry of the virus into the host cells is facilitated by angiotensin converting enzyme 2 (ACE2) receptors which are distributed in various organs such as lungs, heart, kidneys, and gastrointestinal tract.
+ACE2 mediates entry of the virus into the host cells through interaction with a receptor binding domain (RBD) which consists of a core and a receptor binding motif (RBM).
+RBM specifically recognises human ACE2 as its receptor.
 ACE2 mediates human-to-human transmission, and also acts as a receptor for SARS-CoV and respiratory coronavirus NL63 [9].
-It is expressed in type 2 pneumocytes of alveoli, lung parenchyma as well as and enterocytes of small intestine.
+Following binding of the virus to the host protein, the spike protein undergoes a two-step sequential protease cleavage, one at S1/S2 cleavage site for priming and another at S/2 site for activation.
+The latter activates the spike for membrane fusion via irreversible, conformational changes.
 Another receptor which has found to be of importance in viral invasion is cluster of differentiation 147 (CD147), also known as Emmprin or Basigin [10].
-The S protein of SARS-CoV-2 contains a novel furin cleavage site which confers the ability to infect organs and tissues where furin is ubiquitously expressed such as brain, lung, liver, gastrointestinal tract, and pancreas, leading to systemic infection [11].
-M protein helps in transport of nutrients across the cell membrane, bud release and the formation of viral envelope.
-N and E proteins help in immune evasion by attenuating host immune response [9].
+A characteristic unique to SARS-CoV-2 is the existence of a novel furin cleavage site ("RPPA" sequence) at S1/S2 which confers the ability to infect organs and tissues where furin is ubiquitously expressed such as brain, lung, liver, gastrointestinal tract, and pancreas [11].
+Other proteases that may play a role in virus entry are transmembrane protease serine 2 (TMPRSS2) and cathepsin L. Following entry of the virus into the target cells (penetration), the viral mRNA is released in the cytoplasm which then enters the nucleus where it is translated into two polyproteins- pp1a and pp1ab. together comprising the replication-transcription complex (RTC).
+RTC causes synthesis of subgenomic RNA which encodes for various structural and accessory proteins (biosynthesis).
+These proteins are assembled to form new virus particles (maturation) which are subsequently released by budding (release).